Frequently Asked Questions

 What is the Auto Pay Program?

 Auto Pay is a payment option that families can utilize by drafting from their checking account or credit card each month to cover tuition payments.
 It’s very easy to enroll and to make changes account if/when they are required.
-To enroll, complete the correct Auto Pay Form below and return it to your local office.
+To enroll, complete the Auto Pay Form below and return it to your local office.
 Families who enroll in the Auto Pay Checking program receive a reduced rate for lessons.
 Additional reductions in cost are available to families who enroll in Auto Pay Checking and who take 90 minutes of lesson time each week.
+The below Auto Pay Form is the same Form also found on city specific pages.

 Do you provide opportunities for students to participate in Competitions, Exams and Adjudicative Events?